crumbhole/argocd-lovely-plugin/README.md

 We aim to match the [Argo CD supported versions](https://argo-cd.readthedocs.io/en/stable/operator-manual/installation/#supported-versions) by testing against the Argo CD N and N -1 versions of Argo CD.
 You can see the current versions of Argo CD that we test against by looking in the [CI bootstrap directory](.github/workflows/assets/bootstrap) in this repo.

 # Installing
-We offer three pre-built container options.
+We offer many pre-built container options.
 We only support the use of these containers, the binaries provided are for convenience:

-1. `argocd-lovely-plugin-cmp` to install as a CMP sidecar plugin.
+- `argocd-lovely-plugin-cmp` to install as a sidecar plugin, which is versioned.
-2. `argocd-lovely-plugin-cmp-vault` to install as a CMP sidecar plugin with [argocd-vault-replacer](https://github.com/crumbhole/argocd-vault-replacer) already baked in.
-[The Dockerfile](Dockerfile.cmp-vault) also serves as a blueprint should you wish to package your own plugins to chain with Lovely.
+- The deprecated `argocd-lovely-plugin` if you wish to install as an older-style configMap plugin.
-3. The deprecated `argocd-lovely-plugin` if you wish to install as an older-style configMap plugin.
+- [Variations](doc/variations.md) lists many other versions of the plugin, and explains versioning

 ## Installing as an Argo CD Sidecar Plugin
 We recommend you install as an Argo CD CMP Sidecar Plugin.
 [Argo CD's documentation](https://argo-cd.readthedocs.io/en/stable/operator-manual/config-management-plugins/#sidecar-plugin) has steps on how to achieve this, or you can see [our Kustomization example](examples/installation/argocd).
 You can also observe how we install Lovely for our CI tests in the [CI bootstrap directory](.github/workflows/assets/bootstrap) in this repo.